Without Her Consent: Plot

 In court, Trey is sentenced to 36 months of probation, as well as getting a restraining order against Jason's residence and having to pay for his medical expenses.
 He is too overwhelmed with the case and its media attention, and Emily leaves him when he admits that he is too distressed with his own problems to support her with recovering from the rape.
-Meanwhile, a young woman named Claire Sugarman (McCullough) steps forward to being raped by Jason as well, which enables Gloria to make a case.
+Meanwhile, a young woman named Claire Sugarman steps forward to being raped by Jason as well, which enables Gloria to make a case.
 Emily is reluctant to go court yet again, until she grows determined to prove to everyone that she was not lying about being raped.
 Trey visits her in hopes of a reconciliation, but Emily tells him that she honestly does not think that he believes that she was raped.

 During the trial against Jason, Emily is being battered while on the stand on being promiscuous.
 Their attorney hopes to break Jason by confronting him of having lied to the police about knowing Emily, though Jason lies himself out of the situation, endangering the case for Emily.
-Trey, convinced of regaining Emily's affection, sets out for himself to prove that Jason is guilty, and meets with Jason's neighbor Pete Raymond (Hobbs), who can serve as a witness.
+Trey, convinced of regaining Emily's affection, sets out for himself to prove that Jason is guilty, and meets with Jason's neighbor Pete Raymond, who can serve as a witness.
 Emily is touched by Trey's actions, especially due to the fact that he ignored his restraining order in her sake.
 After Pete tells in court that Emily left his place shocked and battered, in torn clothes, Jason breaks and admits to the crime.
 He is sentenced to 10 years in prison, and Emily now reconciled with Trey, receives $5 million in damages.